 The consolidated financial statements include the accounts of the Minnesota State University, Mankato Foundation, Inc. and its 100%-owned subsidiary, Maverick Philanthropic Properties, LLC.
 All significant intercompany accounts and transactions would be eliminated in consolidation.
-There were no intercompany accounts or transactions during the years ended June 30, 2019 and 2018.
+There were no intercompany accounts or transactions during the years ended June 30, 2020 and 2019.
 Unless otherwise noted, these consolidated entities are hereinafter referred to as "the Foundation."

 Maverick Philanthropic Properties, LLC (LLC) was formed during the year ended June 30, 2014.
-The LLC currently does not hold any assets.
+During the current year ended June 30, 2020, \$945,134 of property owned by the Foundation was transferred to the LLC.
 Going forward any donations or purchases of property, plant, and equipment will be transacted through the LLC.